Testing Assumptions of Linear Regression in SPSS

 You will want to report the results of your assumption checking in your results chapter, although school guidelines and committee preferences will ultimately determine how much detail you share.
 It is always best to err on the side of caution, and include the APA-formatted figures as well as your VIF values in your results chapter.
 After testing these assumptions, you will be ready to interpret your regression!

-Intellectus allows you to conduct and interpret your analysis in minutes.
+Intellectus Statistics allows you to conduct and interpret your analysis in minutes.
 Assumptions are pre-loaded, and output is provided in APA style complete with tables and figures.
-Click ‘Try Now’ below to create a free account, and get started analyzing your data now!
+Create a free account, and get started analyzing your data now!